 A huge plus for small businesses is that many newspapers are local, so your newspaper ad will only be seen by people who live or work near your business.
-Another great way to market your business is via targeted Facebook ads.
-You might be surprised how easy it is to make a good-looking ad – click here for a tool that will make one for your business in seconds.
+Another great way to market your business is via locally targeted online ads.
+Click here for a free tool from Waymark that can create a custom Facebook ad for your business in under a minute.

 To be successful with newspaper advertising, you will need to understand how pricing works and different strategies you can implement when taking out an ad.
 In this article we will cover:

 - How Much Does Newspaper Advertising Cost

 - Are Newspaper Ads Right for your Small Business?

 - Where, When and How Often Should you Advertise?

 - Creating an Effective Print Ad

 - How to Measure Success

 Prices will vary based on size of the publication, so we chose a small, medium, and large newspaper to give you an idea of the range you can expect from different papers.

 Newspaper Advertising Costs – Examples